-Providers are required to complete a developmental screening on each First Steps-funded student as part of the enrollment process.
-Screenings shall be conducted with the ASQ-3 (Ages and Stages Questionnaire, Third Edition) or another approved developmental screening tool, with the results maintained in the child's assessment folder and reported to SC First Steps 4K.

-SC First Steps 4K shall provide access to training and testing materials for eligible providers.
+Providers are required to complete a developmental screening on each First Steps 4K student as part of the enrollment process.
+Screenings shall be conducted with the ASQ-3 (Ages and Stages Questionnaire, Third Edition) or another approved developmental screening tool, with the results maintained in the child's assessment folder and reported SC First Steps 4K.
+First Steps 4K shall provide access to training and testing materials for eligible providers.
 Students whose developmental screening scores fall at the 10th percentile or below must be referred to the Special Education Coordinator within the child's school district of residence for additional diagnostic evaluation.
 Children experiencing discomfort, disinterest or refusing to participate shall be re-screened prior to making such a referral.
 Additionally, students with significant articulation difficulties should be referred for speech/language evaluations within their school district of residence.

-9.0 PROGRAM MONITORING
+9.0 PROGRAM COACHING

-9.1 Monitoring and Technical Assistance Visits
+9.1 Coaching and Technical Assistance

-Approved providers enrolling eligible students shall each be assigned a First Steps 4K Coach.
-Our Coaches shall make both announced and unannounced monitoring and technical assistance visits to the funded 4K classroom throughout the school year, to include virtual visits as possible.
-These technical assistance visits may include unannounced evaluative monitoring using an ECERS-3 Assessment, Creative Curriculum Fidelity Tool, or others appropriate to measure the curricular fidelity.
-Deficiencies noted during monitoring visits will be reviewed with the 4K Program Administrator and shall form the basis of a Programmatic Improvement and Technical Assistance Plan.

-Monitoring visits documenting significant levels of non-compliance with the program's contractual obligations and/or those documenting the endangerment of enrolled children will result in a corrective action plan up to and including the termination of provider eligibility.

-Note that First Steps 4K Coaches are considered "mandated reporters."
-Regulatory deficiencies noted on site will be reported to the SC Department of Social Services as a matter of policy.
+Approved First Steps 4K Providers enrolling eligible students shall each be assigned a First Steps 4K Coach.
+Our 4K Coaches shall make both announced and unannounced coaching visits to the First Steps 4K classroom throughout the school year, to include virtual visits as possible.
+These visits may include unannounced evaluations using an ECERS-3 Assessment, Creative Curriculum Fidelity Tool, Early Language and Literacy Classroom Observation (ELLCO), or others appropriate to measure the curricular fidelity.
+Deficiencies noted during coaching visits will be reviewed with the 4K Manager and the 4K State Director to form the basis of a Programmatic Improvement Plan to be shared with the program.
+Any visits documenting significant levels of non-compliance with the program's contractual obligations and/or those documenting the endangerment of enrolled children will result in a corrective action plan up to and including the termination of provider eligibility.
+Note that 4K Coaches are also considered "mandated reporters."
+Regulatory deficiencies noted on site will be reported to DSS as a matter of policy.
 Failure to permit timely facility access to First Steps 4K staff during normal business/operating hours may be cause for corrective action, up to and including the termination of provider eligibility.